 - develop mid- and long-term sustainable employment strategies,

-- aid recovery of forests and the habitat of species at risk,
+- aid in the recovery of forests and habitats at risk, including salmon, steelhead, and caribou,

 - “fire harden” at risk forest communities,

-- make a contribution to climate change adaptation and mitigation, and
+- contribute to climate change adaptation and mitigation, and

-The conference will provide attendees with an integrated look at 6 restoration related focus areas:
+The conference will provide attendees with an integrated look at 6 restoration related themes: